Now Reading

 You do not have to submit your credit reports for the loan sanctions.
 In the private loan, the students have to submit their credit reports as the assurance of the scheduled interest payment.
 But for federal student loans, you do not have to submit your credit reports.
 Just your family has to fill up the form to process the loan.
 This is a very easy way to get a student loan.
 You do not have to demonstrate your financial needs.

 So when you are searching for the right answer for Which of the following statements about federal student loans is true?
-The requirement of the financial status showing is the false statement.
+The requirement of the financial status showing is a false statement.

 2. The Interest Rate Is Fixed